Mood Disorders in Teens

 How can I help my teen live with a mood disorder?

-You play a key role in his or her treatment.
+You play a key role in your teen's treatment.
 Here are things you can do to help:

-Keep all appointments with your teen’s healthcare provider.
+Keep all appointments with your teen’s healthcare provider and school personnel.

 Take part in family therapy as needed.